BulletTime/loramote/README.md

 as a gateway.

 This is a work in progress and does not support LoRaWAN at the moment.
-Keep in mind that the LoRaMote can't replace a real gateway as this module can only receive on a fixed frequency and spreading factor in contrast with a real gateway.
+Keep in mind that the LoRaMote can't replace a real gateway as this module can only receive on a fixed frequency and spreading factor in contrast with a real gateway, which monitors multiple frequencies and spreading factors.